YUGESHKARAN/dsu/README.md

     - Serve the frontend files using a web server or development server.
 5. **Launch the Chatbot:**
     - Clone and set up the chatbot from [MySQL RAG: LLM-Powered SQL Chatbot](https://github.com/YUGESHKARAN/MySQL-RAG.git)
-    - Install Python dependencies: `streamlit`, `langchain`, `openai`.
+    - Install Python dependencies: `flask`, `langchain`, `openai`.
-    - Run the Streamlit app for the chatbot interface.
+    - Follow the instructions in the chatbot repo to run the Flask app.

 ## Usage